mazwat/mazwat.github.io/design-patterns-lm.md

 }
 ```

-First we need to create `IObserver` Interface that will be used as a base for Concrete Classes - `UserInterface : IObserver` .
+First we need to create `IObserver` Interface that will be used as a base for Concrete Classes, e.g - `UserInterface : IObserver` .

 Simple as that.
 Next we need to write implementation of this Interface in Concrete Classes.

-  In this example we don’t need any extra parameters, just implementation of an Update() method.
+In this example we don’t need any extra parameters, just implementation of an `Update()` method.

 To demonstrate the implementation of the pattern we’ll use an Enemy Class  sending message to Subscriber CLICK when health is changed.
 The message will be sent to UserInterface and DifferentUnit Classes.

 #### Example - Subject